 Mardi Gras originated as a day when folks would gorge themselves on all their favorites before the start of fasting.
 Not to be limited to just one day, however, New Orleanians have turned a single day celebration into the weeks’ long festival we know today.
 It’s not been without its issues.
 When the first krewes were created, people of color were deliberately excluded from participating, and some parade themes and throws re-enforced racial stereotypes.
 Black organizations like Zulu Social Aid and Pleasure Club and the various tribes of Mardi Gras Indians persisted through this hatred to become cornerstones of the Mardi Gras we know today.

-Gearing up for Carnival season
+Gearing up for Mardi Gras

 The entire year between festival seasons is spent crafting beautiful floats for parades, whole teams reworking floats from the previous year with papier mâché into completely new concepts.
 Mardi Gras Indians spend hundreds of hours hand-sewing beads to create elaborate wears for marching through the streets of New Orleans.
 Since the start of the Covid-19 pandemic and the cancellation of Mardi Gras 2021, homes in the city have started the tradition of “house floats,” and residents adorn the front of their homes with papier mâché flowers and bright lights.

 The must-sees and to-dos are endless, but there are some essential things you can’t miss for the Mardi Gras season.
 Staking a spot on the St. Charles parade route and starting the pregame off with a frozen French 75 from Superior Seafood is always a classic.
 Grab a king cake from Haydel’s Bakery to keep yourself from getting hungry.
 Families and friends post up along the parade route, and you’ll see tents with practically full buffets and multiple king cakes.
 If you run out of food, fret not—riders often throw Moon Pies to folks on the street that’ll keep you going (and soak up some of the booze).